shabnamshirdel/Unsupervised-Visual-Representation-Learning/LocalAggregation-Pytorch-master/README.md

 # Local Aggregation for Unsupervised Learning of Visual Embeddings

-This is a Pytorch re-implementation of the Local Aggregation (LA) algorithm ([Paper](https://arxiv.org/abs/1903.12355)).
+This is a Pytorch re-implementation of the Local Aggregation (LA) algorithm.
-The Tensorflow version can be found [here](https://github.com/neuroailab/LocalAggregation), which is implemented by the paper author.

-**Note:** ~~This implementation is still under testing, although it's almost validated.~~ This implementation has been validated!
+This implementation has been validated!

 # Usage